kjkuan/Runbook.md/FAQ.md

 **Runbook.md** already does `set -x` for you and redirects its output to the trace log file, which by default is saved in `./log`.
 Additionally, you can control when **Runbook.md** starts logging your runbook execution.
 By default, logging starts when tasks run.
-If you specify the `--log-from-start` CLI option, it will log from the start of you runbook.
+If you set the `RB_LOG_FROM_START` environment variable to a non-empty value, **Runbook.md** will log from the start of you runbook.

 ## Q: How can I pass CLI arguments to my runbook, or to a specific task?
 ## Answer:
 When a runbook is invoked, any remaining CLI arguments not consumed by **Runbook.md** are passed on to your runnbook:

-    $ ./my-runbook -t 1 arg1 arg2
+    $ ./my-runbook -s 1 arg1 arg2

-In the example above, `-t 1` will be consumed by **Runbook.md**, and then both `arg1` and `arg2` will be passed on to the runbook as `$1` and `$2` respectively.
+In the example above, `-s 1` will be consumed by **Runbook.md**, and then both `arg1` and `arg2` will be passed on to the runbook as `$1` and `$2` respectively.
 Further more, `$0` of your runbook, in this case, will be set to the absolute path of `my-runbook`.